erf/csv_localizations/README.md

 > First row is supported language codes; below are localizations.
 Left column are keys for localized values to the right.
 >
-> Note: keys can point to local assets like images etc.
+> Tip: keys can point to local assets like images etc.

 ### MaterialApp